Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Introduction

-Inspired by previous research on scientific foundation models \citep{subramanian2023scifm, abramson2024accurate}, we argue for the importance of tokenizing atomistic systems at the fundamental level of atomic granularity: 3D atom coordinates and element types.
+Inspired by previous research on scientific foundation models \citep{subramanian2023scifm, abramson2024accurate} and neural scaling \citep{subramanian2026neural}, we argue for the importance of tokenizing atomistic systems at the fundamental level of atomic granularity: 3D atom coordinates and element types.
 The next question is what to learn with these tokens.
-Previous works have shown that image and video diffusion models, employing standardized deep learning architectures, can learn rich embeddings for downstream prediction tasks in a self-supervised manner \citep{li2023image, velez2025video}.
+Previous works have shown that image and video diffusion models, employing standardized deep learning architectures, can learn rich embeddings for downstream prediction tasks in a self-supervised manner \citep{li2023image, velez2025video} without assuming a canonical token ordering, as is common in autoregressive models \citep{cheng2025scalable}.
 In addition, scientific machine learning (SciML) is increasingly adopting standardized deep learning architectures to train highly scalable models \citep{abramson2024accurate, kreiman2025transformers,wadell2025foundation}.
-As such, it is clear that generative modeling, due to its self-supervised (i.e., label-free) nature, has the potential to serve as a powerful and flexible pretraining method for atomic foundation models.
+As such, it is clear that non-autoregressive generative modeling, due to its self-supervised (i.e., label-free) nature, has the potential to serve as a powerful and flexible pretraining method for standardized atomistic model architectures.

-In this spirit, we propose a question: \textit{How much chemical knowledge can we represent with a 3D generative model?}

-\textbf{\textsc{Zatom-1}}, our answer to this question, is illustrated in \cref{figure:zatom_1_overview}.
-It is a unified flow matching foundation model for 3D molecules and materials, based on the following ideas: \begin{enumerate}[noitemsep] \item \textit{Ambient all-atom generative modeling.} We represent 3D molecules and materials in $\mathbb{R}^3$ and perform generative flow matching directly within this Euclidean space.
-Importantly, with this approach, no pretrained autoencoders are necessary, e.g., for latent diffusion, delivering notable speed-ups in model training and inference. \item \textit{Representation learning using generative models.} We frame generative modeling of 3D molecules and materials as an ideal pretraining task for chemical representation learning \citep{briq2025amazing} using modern, standardized Transformers \citep{vaswani2017attention}. \end{enumerate}
+In this spirit, we propose a question: \textit{How much chemical knowledge can we represent with a 3D generative model?} \textbf{\textsc{Zatom-1}}, our answer to this question, is illustrated in \cref{figure:zatom_1_overview}.
+It is a general-purpose, multimodal flow architecture for 3D molecules and materials, based on these ideas: \begin{enumerate} \item \textit{Ambient all-atom generative modeling.} We represent 3D molecules and materials in $\mathbb{R}^3$ and perform generative flow matching directly within this Euclidean space.
+Importantly, with this approach, no pretrained autoencoders are necessary, e.g., for latent diffusion \citep{joshi2025allatom}, delivering notable speed-ups in model training and inference. \item \textit{Representation learning using generative models.} We frame generative modeling of 3D molecules and materials as an ideal pretraining task for chemical representation learning \citep{briq2025amazing} using modern, standardized Transformers \citep{vaswani2017attention}. \end{enumerate}